 To further illustrate the distance between the most cited journals and the rest, the median h-index is 1.
-That means that the median journal has published at most one article that has received one citation (it may have published more articles, but then none earned more than one citation; they may also have published one article that earned more than one citation but any other articles published by that journal received no more than one citation).
+That means that the median journal has published one article that has received one citation (it may have published more articles, but none earned more than one citation; it may also have published one article that earned more than one citation but any other articles it published received no more than one citation).
 Only 40% of journals have an h-index of 2 or greater.
 Only 7% of journals have an h-index of 10 or greater.
 The median number of citations per article for journals in the dataset is 0.3-meaning that the median journal can expect less than one citation per every three articles published.